ics-jku/RVVRadar/README.md

 # RVVRadar

-(C) 2021 Manfred Schlaegl <manfred.schlaegl@gmx.at>
+(C) 2022 Manfred Schlaegl <manfred.schlaegl@gmx.at>

 RVVRadar is a framework to support the programmer over the four major steps of development, verification, measurement and evaluation during the vectorization process of algorithms for the RISC-V Vector extension (RVV).

 Development was started in the context of a bachelor theses at the Institute for Complex Systems (ICS), JKU Linz.
+There is also paper resulting from this work.
+If you like this work you can cite our paper *RVVRadar: A Framework for Supporting the Programmer in Vectorization for RISC-V* (see last section).
 Special thanks to Dr. Daniel Große and Lucas Klemmer, MSc for advise and mentoring.

 RVVRadar is mainly released under the terms of the GNU General Public License version 3.0.
 To facilitate reuse of included algorithm implementations, these